 Whistler Farmers Market

-Every Sunday in Summer and Winter months… get involved in the true Whistler lifestyle and stop by the Farmers Market.
-You will find everything from fresh, local fruit and veg, locally made condiments (perfect for a gift), beautiful hand crafted jewellery and artwork and much, much more!
+Every Sunday in Summer months, get involved in the true Whistler lifestyle and stop by the Farmers Market.
+You will find everything from fresh, local fruit and veg, locally made condiments (perfect for a gift), beautiful hand crafted jewelry and artwork and much, much more!
 Take a look at the website for further info on hours and vendors.

 Explore the Valley Trail